mohammadll/grafana-stack/README.md

     helm install -n mimir mimir grafana/mimir-distributed
     helm install -n grafana grafana grafana/grafana -f grafana-values-scenario-2.yml

-Deploy the GrafanaAgent resource

-The root of the custom resource hierarchy is the `GrafanaAgent` resource—the primary resource Agent Operator looks for. `GrafanaAgent` is called the root because it discovers other sub-resources, `MetricsInstance` and `LogsInstance`
+Deploy the GrafanaAgent resource, The root of the custom resource hierarchy is the `GrafanaAgent` resource—the primary resource Agent Operator looks for. `GrafanaAgent` is called the root because it discovers other sub-resources, `MetricsInstance` and `LogsInstance`

     kubectl apply -f grafana-agent.yml

-Deploy a MetricsInstance resource

-Defines where to ship collected metrics.
+Deploy a MetricsInstance resource, Defines where to ship collected metrics.
 This rolls out a Grafana Agent StatefulSet that will scrape and ship metrics to a remote_write endpoint.

     kubectl apply -f metric-instance.yml

-Create ServiceMonitors for kubelet and cAdvisor endpoints

-Collects cAdvisor and kubelet metrics.
+Create ServiceMonitors for kubelet and cAdvisor endpoints, Collects cAdvisor and kubelet metrics.
 This configures the MetricsInstance / Agent StatefulSet

     kubectl apply -f kubelet-svc-monitor.yml
     kubectl apply -f cadvisor-svc-monitor.yml

-Deploy LogsInstance resource

-Defines where to ship collected logs.
+Deploy LogsInstance resource, Defines where to ship collected logs.
 This rolls out a Grafana Agent DaemonSet that will tail log files on your cluster nodes.

     kubectl apply -f log-instance.yml

-Deploy PodLogs resource

-Collects container logs from Kubernetes Pods.
+Deploy PodLogs resource, Collects container logs from Kubernetes Pods.
 This configures the LogsInstance / Agent DaemonSet.

     kubectl apply -f pod-logs.yml